EvanDyson/COP-project-3/README.md

 The data we will use for the list of cities will be 100,000 randomly generated cities with random quantities assigned to each catagory.
 This is due to our team not being able to find a list of cities large enough to fit our projects requirement of 100,000.

+## Please go into the City Ranker folder to view our final files for submission

-For visuals we will be trying to implement a framework called Walnut that uses Dear ImGui and Vulkan libraries.
-All of which are free to the public.
+For visuals we implemented a GUI which uses a library called Dear ImGui and GLFW libraries.
+All of which are open-source.

 ##### Links
 [Dear ImGui](https://github.com/ocornut/imgui)
 [GUI inspiration](https://github.com/TheCherno): Yan Chernikov
+Background [Image](https://studentlife.ufl.edu/wp-content/uploads/2020/04/Zoom-Background-Computer-Flowers-scaled.jpg) supplied by the [University of Florida](https://opportunity.ufl.edu/mfos-virtual-graduation/)